I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/oemrilapitypes/ne-oemrilapitypes-rildevsspecificclasses.md

 ---
-UID: NE.oemrilapitypes.RILDEVSSPECIFICCLASSES
+UID: NE:oemrilapitypes.RILDEVSSPECIFICCLASSES
 title: RILDEVSSPECIFICCLASSES
 author: windows-driver-content
 description: This topic supports the Windows driver infrastructure and is not intended to be used directly from your code.
 old-location: netvista\rildevsspecificclasses.htm
-old-project: NetVista
+old-project: netvista
 ms.assetid: 21fcd199-b2bb-4ba0-9a22-33ef6579cd7a
 ms.author: windowsdriverdev
-ms.date: 12/14/2017
+ms.date: 1/8/2018
 ms.keywords: RILDEVSSPECIFICCLASSES, RILDEVSSPECIFICCLASSES
 ms.prod: windows-hardware
 ms.technology: windows-devices